Select Department

 Turntable Buying Guide

-Whether you’re buying you’re first turntable or even want to upgrade, it’s important to know the key things to look out for.
-Don’t be fooled by brand and price.
-Sometimes less is more!
-Here is a comparison of some of most sought after turntables against those not so well known.
-Take note of the key factors – these are 8 things to look for in a turntable!
+Here is a comparison of some of the most sought after turntables and some that are not so well known.
+Take note of the key factors – these are the main things to look for in a turntable, so you can get started using your vinyl collection in your upcoming sets!

 Turntable Comparison Chart